DaltonDayKandola/DDKBot-Recipe/docs/Dentralised-Identity.md

 #### Introducing terms: Subject, Claims, Decentralised Identity, Verifiable Credentials, Verifiable Presentations

 **TL;DR**
-In this section, we will look at how we identify you from the billions in the digital world using your unique identifier, how you represent and structure your identity in the form of claims and verifiable credentials, how finally how you present that to the service you want to use with the help of verifiable presentations.
+In this section, we will look at how;
+* we identify you from the billions in the digital world using your unique identifier.
+* you represent and structure your identity in the form of claims and Verifiable Credentials.
+* you present that to the service you want to use with the help of Verifiable Presentations.

 **Identifier**
 Identity is described by an *Identifier*, a Globally unique string that can pin point you amongst the billions and the *Data*, your personal information, achievements, interests, citizenship etc. The crux of your identity.

-The *Identifier* is a globally unique ID that represents  you but can also represnt anything that needs to be identified. i.e an organisation or a service.
-You, the organisation, a service etc is collectively known as a subject.
+The *Identifier* is a globally unique ID that represents  you but can also represent anything that needs to be identified. i.e an organisation or a service.
+You, the organisation, a service etc is collectively known as a **Subject**.

 Its global uniqueness is achieved not by the concept of a GUID, i.e a globally unique number that no one else has, but by following the structure of a namespace.